-That said, they are easy to make and have a very high prep time:delicious factor.
+That said, they are easy to make and have a very high prep time-to-delicious factor ratio.

 Identifying spring rolls can be confusing, and here’s why:

-While some countries, including China, make fried spring rolls, Thailand and Vietnam use the oncooked wrapper.
+While some countries, including China, make fried spring rolls, Thailand and Vietnam use uncooked wrappers.